truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 {{< /expand >}}

 ### Other Options Section
-The **Other Options** tune the dataset for specific data sharing protocols by setting compression level and sync type options, ACL type and mode, and other settings.
+The **Other Options** tune the dataset for specific data-sharing protocols by setting compression level and sync type options, ACL type and mode, and other settings.

 {{< trueimage src="/images/SCALE/Datasets/AddDatasetOtherOptionsAdvanced1.png" alt="Add Dataset Advanced Other Options" id="Add Dataset Advanced Other Options" >}}